balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 Now when the size of the structure increases, by adding an array e[100] to the "node", the copy gets costlier than move eventually.
 When the number of vector entries reach somewhere around 512, we realize that the move is getting better than copy.

 Let’s go a bit deeper to visualize the internals.
 I am using the tool **kcachegrind** to see what exactly is happening inside and which function call takes more time.
 The complete graph is attached to the repository.
-Below, I have pasted the relevant snapshot for the discussion,
+Below, I have pasted the relevant snapshot for the discussion.
+This is the snapshot of the flow while executing testcase 1.

 ![vector_copy_move_comparision](https://user-images.githubusercontent.com/35080897/51024281-63c3f400-1589-11e9-84f0-3c81fe9f5dc4.jpeg)